What Are Solar Panels Made Of?

 • There are several types of silicon crystal construction used in solar panels that vary in efficiency, application, and price.

 Modern solar panels are made up of several layers, each with its own purpose.
-Combined, they create panels that can generate clean energy to power your home while standing up to decades of wind, weather, and debris—truly a marvel of modern engineering.
+Combined, they create panels that can generate clean energy to power your home while standing up to decades of wind, weather, and debris.

 We created this guide to help you understand the different materials and components that are used in solar panel technology.
 You’ll also learn what choices you have when it comes to solar technology, and the distinct features of each one.